5 Software Overview

 Position List Finished

-You can touch up the positions using “Go Here” and “Replace”.
+You can touch up the positions using “Go Here” and “Replace” (which is hidden behind the three dots icon).
 Once finished simply exit.

 Position List From Space